emqx/cloud-docs/en_US/connect_to_deployments/mqttx.md

-# Connect to Deployment with MQTT X
+# Connect to the Deployment with MQTT X

 This article will introduce using MQTT X as an MQTT client testing tool to connect the deployment of EMQ X Cloud.